ivogeorg/starter-migrating-from-blocks-to-js/README.md

 ### 2. Requirements

+#### 2.1 Section programs

+1. The CS course is broken down into thematic sections.
+There are 5 sections + 1 midterm project + 5 sections + final project.

+2. You need to write a _working_ JavaScript (JS) program for the micro:bit for each of these sections/projects, for a total of 12.

+3. For the non-project sections, you are required to use the JS equivalent of the material from the section. _**Note:** For these programs, you are allowed to look at the JS translation of Blocks programs._

+4. For the midterm project, you are required to use the JS equivalent of the material from all 5 preceding sections.  _**Note:** For this project, you are NOT allowed to look at the JS translation of Blocks programs._

+5. For the final project, you are required to use the JS equivalent of the material from all 10 preceding non-project sections. _**Note:** For this project, you are NOT allowed to look at the JS translation of Blocks programs._

+#### 2.2 Github commits & tags

+1. You need to commit the changes and additions to your assignment for each section or project.
+This means that there should be _at least_ 12 commits to your assignment repository when you are done.
+I advise you to have more than that, to get used to it.

+2. You need to **tag** the final commit for each section.
+Tags are under the _Releases_ tab on the Github page of your repository.
+The tag should be

 1. You need to write the program yourself. _**Note:** It is very important that you take the time to do that, without copying other programs, following step-by-step tutorials or guides, or flipping back and forth between an already written program while writing your own._

 2. The program doesn't have to be very complicated, but it also shouldn't be basic.
 It should have: